Engineering Notes by Oriental Motor

 Synchronous speed formula AC motor speed torque characteristics

 Another type of synchronous motor called the low-speed synchronous motor provides highly precise speed regulation, low-speed rotation, and quick bi-directional rotation.
-These motors use permanent magnets in the rotor, so they're very responsive.
-However, they increase the number of poles, so the synchronous speed decreases to 72 RPM at 60 Hz.
+These motors actually use the rotor and stator laminations from a stepper motor design but are driven by AC power supply.
+Therefore, they're more responsive, but the higher number of poles also decreases the synchronous speed to 72 RPM at 60 Hz.
 Low-speed synchronous motors can stop within 0.025 seconds at 60 Hz if operated within the permissible load inertia.

 The basic construction of low-speed synchronous motors is the same as that of stepper motors.
 Since they can be driven by an AC power supply and offer superb starting and stopping characteristics, they are sometimes called "AC stepper motors".

-DC motors use direct current to power the carbon brushes and commutator, or electrically commutate the windings with a driver.
+DC motors are generally much smaller than AC motors and use direct current to power the carbon brushes and commutator, or electrically commutate the windings with a driver.
 DC motors are about 30% more efficient than AC motors since they do not have to induce current to create magnetic fields.
 Instead, they use permanent magnets in the rotor.
+Oriental Motor's DC motors are generally fractional horsepower; up to 400 watts (1/2 HP).

 Within DC motors, there are two main types: brushed and brushless.
-While brushed motors are designed for general purpose applications, brushless motors are designed for precision applications.
+While brushed motors are designed for general-purpose variable speed applications, brushless motors are designed for more advanced requirements.

 Different Types of DC motors